-Studies have shown that millions of people, especially in the West, are wary of a Friday the 13th, and that businesses tend to suffer losses on Friday the 13ths more than any other numbered Friday.
+Studies have shown that millions of people, especially in the West, are wary of a Friday the 13th and that businesses tend to suffer losses on this day more than any other numbered Friday.

-Airlines are shown to be the businesses that lose out the most on Friday the 13ths.
+Airlines are shown to be the businesses that lose out the most on this day too.

 However, it’s very unsurprising to learn that there is barely any evidence that Friday the 13th is actually an unlucky day.

-The most Friday the 13ths that a year will ever have is three.
+The most times that a Friday will fall on the 13th in a year will ever is three.